enrique-lozano/ID3-Tags-and-mp3-Fixer/README.md

 - **id3_version**: Version of ID3 to use for the metadata.
 Check https://en.wikipedia.org/wiki/ID3 for more info

 - **new_filename_format**: Format of the names that the new created files will have.
 You can specify song attributes in this name by putting them in square brackets.
-Defaults to "{album} - {title}".
+Defaults to "{artist} - {title}".
 Accepted attributes are:

 ```
 artist